-On any of our India tailor-made holidays can offer many different style of hotel.
-From budget guest-houses to beautiful heritage hotels, we can guarantee interesting and unique places to stay, to fit a wide range of budgets.
+Our India tailor-made holidays offer many different styles of hotels.
+From budget guest-houses to beautiful heritage hotels, we can guarantee interesting and unique places to stay and to fit a wide range of budgets.
 We understand that where you stay can have a great impact on you’re enjoyment and ultimately your memories of your trip.
 With that in mind we always work very hard to arrange the right type of accommodation for you.

 From time to time, we like to offer the rewarding opportunity to stay with a local family where you are made to feel part of the family and can experience aspects of Indian life that you would otherwise be unaware of.
 Our hosts have a good understanding of your requirements and will add personal little touches that you just won’t get when staying in large hotels.
 We only use homestays that have been renovated to a good standard and have full facilities.
 Your hosts will cook you traditional Indian meals and they may even let you join in and offer a few culinary tips to any amateur Indian chefs.